zepolar/airflow/README.md

   "MLflow logging: tracking_uri=..., experiment=..." is emitted by the Airflow task `evaluation.log_mlflow`, so you will see it in the Airflow container task logs (Airflow UI → DAG run → Task `evaluation.log_mlflow` → Log).
 It will not appear in the MLflow container logs.
-Additionally, just before logging, the task prints a preflight line: "About to log to MLflow from Airflow task: tracking_uri=..., experiment=..." to make the integration point explicit.
+Additionally, the task prints pre/post flight lines to make the integration point explicit.

 MLflow experiment visibility

-- This pipeline logs to the experiment name defined by `EXPERIMENT_NAME` (default: `IrisClassifier`).
+- This pipeline logs to the experiment name defined by `EXPERIMENT_NAME` (default: `DiabetesRegressor`).
 - Ensure the Airflow container has `MLFLOW_TRACKING_URI` set to the MLflow server URL (in docker-compose it is `http://mlflow:5000`).
 - If you only see the `Default` experiment in the MLflow UI:
-  - Confirm the Airflow logs of the `evaluation.log_mlflow` task show a line like: `MLflow logging: tracking_uri=http://mlflow:5000, experiment=IrisClassifier`.
+  - Confirm the Airflow logs of the `evaluation.log_mlflow` task show a line like: `MLflow logging: tracking_uri=http://mlflow:5000, experiment=DiabetesRegressor`.
   - Make sure you are looking at the same MLflow server configured in `MLFLOW_TRACKING_URI`.
   - Trigger a DAG run and refresh the MLflow UI; the experiment will be created automatically if it doesn't exist.